JoyZadan/shop-kbeauty/README.md

 * password changed successfully
     * ![password changed successfully](./documentation/user_stories_testing/user-story-17-password-changed-success.png)
-* error message if email not in any user account
+* error message if email is not in any user account
     * ![error message if email not in any user account](./documentation/user_stories_testing/user-story-17-password-reset-email-not-assigned-to-any-user-account.png)

 ### **Sign Out Page**